kstenerud/go-concise-encoding/ARCHITECTURE.md

 Builders are the opposite of iterators, ingesting data events to produce go objects.
 Builders follow a common builder interface defined in [builder.go](builder/builder.go).

-The root builder adapts data events to builder commands, which are then farmed out to more specialized builders to build go objects.
+[`BuilderEventReceiver`](builder/builder_event_rcv.go) adapts data events to builder commands, which are then farmed out to builders to build go objects.

 Builders are accessed via a builder session, which like the iterator session caches builders (due to the slowness of reflection).
 The cache itself stores builder generator functions.